-The image quality evaluation based on the TE42v2 test chart is performed under five different lighting conditions:
+The image quality evaluation based on the TE42 LL test chart is performed under different lighting conditions:

 The metrics in the part “Response Time” are measured using the Image Engineering timing kit.
 The start of the exposure can still be determined, as it is the position of the first LED that is of interest.

-The analysis is made using software that has been shown to comply with the IQ-Analyzer and the VCX chart files.
+The analysis is made using software that has been shown to comply with the IQ-Analyzer and the VCX own tools.
 All the data which is extracted from the measurements will be computed without additional subjective analysis.
-The proportion of each metric in the score is determined by the VCX-Forum members when generating a VCX version.
+Totally over 300 test metrics are engaged to calculate the final VCX score.
+The proportion of each metric is determined by the VCX-Forum members when generating a VCX version.

 The process is updated annually with new versions. the professional and detailed information can be found on the white paper.
 If you have any further questions, please contact the VCX coordinator.